akashadhikari/100-days-of-django-archived/logs.md

 - Layer controls debugging.

 **Thoughts** : The layer control feature has to be fixed with some unknown error in the console.

+## Day 42: August 22, 2018

+**Today's Progress** :
+- Leaflet routing machine API.

+**Thoughts** : The routing machine API allows to create a routing based maps from one place to the other.
+I managed to add some cdns and appropriate pre-setup for the demo application.
+Work on "something new" will be done from tomorrow.